jerryneedell/m0_temperature_logger/README.md

 This is a simple modification to an example of writing to the FS provided by Don Blalr.
 Just getting started.

-Next stpes are to add error checking, especially for when the FS is full.
+Next steps are to add error checking, especially for when the FS is full.
-Temperaturd sampling rate should be much slower for a useful example as well.
+Temperature sampling rate should be much slower for a useful example as well.

 Uses pin D0 to determine File System State